bitwarden/contributing-docs/docs/getting-started/server/guide.md

 `Licensing Certificate - Dev` from the shared Engineering collection and install it.
 This can be done by double-clicking on the downloaded certificate.

-- Log in to your company-issued Bitwarden account
+1. Log in to your company-issued Bitwarden account
-- Navigate to the Bitwarden Vault
-- Scroll down to `Licensing Certificate \* Dev
+2. On the "Vaults" page, scroll down to the "Licensing Certificate - Dev" item
-- View attachments and download both files
+3. View attachments and download both files
-- Go to Keychain Access and set the dev.cer certificate to always trust
+4. Go to Keychain Access and set the dev.cer certificate to "Always Trust"
-- The dev.pfx file will ask for a password.
+5. The dev.pfx file will ask for a password.
 You can get this by clicking and opening the Licensing Certificate - Dev item in the vault

 </bitwarden>